freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 view submissions, and reply to sources, all on the same computer.

 Once logged in, you will see a chat-like user interface:

-- The top of the left panel shows your username, if you are not working in offline mode.
-Clicking your username shows the menu, which lets you intiate a sync with your SecureDrop Server, get help, sign out, or

-..
-TODO screenshot of the menu

 - The action area of the left panel provides the ability to search submissions, star sources, select multiple sources, delete sources, toggle sort order, and filter the source list.